ekartashov/roo-conport-modes/docs/frameworks/sivs-architecture.md

             │                           │            └─────────────┘ │
 ┌───────────▼───────────┐      ┌────────▼──────────┐                │
 │                       │      │                   │                │
-│     ConPort System    │      │   Other Phase 4   │                │
+│     ConPort System    │      │ Other Autonomous  │                │
-│                       │      │    Components     │                │
+│                       │      │   Frameworks      │                │
 └───────────────────────┘      └───────────────────┘                │
 ```